-ML has become an imperative technology in financial security since it can help the financial institution identify and prevent fraud more efficiently and accurately.
+ML has become an imperative technology in financial security since it can help the financial institution identify and prevent fraud more efficiently and accurately (Bin Sulaiman et al, 2022).
 Machine learning algorithms offer practically sound approaches to monitoring transactions and preventing fraud, confirming an essential aspect of safety and transparency within the financial domain: anomaly detection, fraud prediction models, and real-time monitoring (Fig. 2).